 Oakland slugger Reggie Jackson said of McDowell, “I like Sudden and I think he’s got the greatest fastball, curveball, slider, and changeup I ever saw.
 I call him ‘Instant Heat.’
 Sudden simplifies things out there.
 You know he’s gonna challenge you, his strength against yours, and either you beat him or he beats you.
 And he won’t throw at you, either, because he’s too nice a guy.
 He knows that with his fastball he could kill you if he ever hit you.”

 After the deal that sent Siebert to Boston, Luis Tiant was sent packing as well, to Minnesota.
 In return, the Indians received third baseman Graig Nettles and pitcher Dean Chance.
 Minnesota released Tiant after the 1970 season.
 He was signed and released by Atlanta in 1971 without pitching for them.
 Eventually he found a found a home in Boston, where he was a three-time 20 game winner for the Red Sox in the 1970s.

 McDowell broke through for his only 20-win season in 1970, going 20-12 with a 2.92 ERA and striking out 304 batters in 305 innings.
 He was named American League Pitcher of the Year by The Sporting News.
 From May 10 to July 23, McDowell went on an incredible streak, posting a 12-1 mark in 17 starts.
 His offensive support improved; the Indians averaged 4.10 runs a game for him.

-McDowell was selected to his third straight All Star Game, and the fourth in five years.
+McDowell was selected to his third straight All Star Game, and the fifth in six years.
 On July 14 at Cincinnati’s Riverfront Stadium, he pitched three shutout innings for the American League, striking out three.
-As a team, the Indians finished 10 games below .500 at 76-86, and were a distant 32½ games behind East Division Champion Baltimore.
+As a team, the Indians finished 10 games below .500 at 76-86, and were a distant 32 games behind East Division Champion Baltimore.